 Learn to apply the business combinations accounting guidance in a pragmatic, practical way.
-Workshop participants will gain an in-depth understanding of how to apply the FASB standard (codified in ASC 805) on business combinations, including recent ASUs related to business combinations, how to make journal entries in specific situations, the areas where estimation and judgment are required, the SEC requirements for financial statements and pro forma information for significant business combinations, and the appropriate financial statement disclosure.
+Workshop participants will gain an in-depth understanding of how to apply the FASB standard (codified in ASC 805) on business combinations, including recent ASUs related to business combinations, how to make journal entries in specific situations, the areas where estimation and judgment are required, the SEC’s updated requirements for financial statements and pro forma information for significant business combinations, and the appropriate financial statement disclosure.

 What You Will Learn

 Through interactive lecture, examples and case studies participants will:

 - Understand the typical process of acquiring a business from an accountant’s perspective

 - The steps in accounting for the acquisition:

 - Understanding who is the acquirer

 - Knowing what the company bought and how to apply the recognition and measurement principles

 - Determining contingent consideration vs. compensation, and replacement options issued for acquiree awards

 - Discuss the measurement period

 - Recognize frequently encountered implementation issues

 - Determine what additional disclosures may be needed in your periodic reports

 - Manage the volume of disclosure

 - The FASB’s Private Company Council accounting alternatives

 - SEC Form 8-K filing requirements and guidance for acquisition financial statements, including the new significant subsidiary test, carve-outs, pro forma financial information, and additional considerations for cross-border acquisitions

 - Pushdown accounting, reverse mergers, and other sundry topics

 What You Should Bring